How to identify client will be difficult to work well in advance and 5 common mistakes freelancers make when dealing with tough clients

 Avoid being emotionally attached to them.

-Being friend is fine and I am friends of some of my clients with whom I have not worked for few years but it doesn’t mean I take their decision of not working with me emotionally.
+Being a friend is excellent, and I am friends of some of my clients with whom I have not worked for a few years.
+However, it doesn’t mean I take their decision of not working with me emotionally.